 Why does FACT only cover state legislative races?

 It takes a lot of time, effort, staff support, money, and volunteers to produce our online voter guides during election years, so FACT concentrates on doing what we do best: work at the state level to get you the best information possible about state candidates so you can cast an informed vote.
 Also, since we partner with national organizations that do a fantastic job of covering national and congressional races, we believe we can be better stewards of our time and the resources entrusted to us if we refer you to the information that others provide on federal races.
-If you are looking for information about U.S. congressional races, check out FRC Action’s Scorecard.
-For a good presidential voter guide, go to iVoterguide.org.
+If you are looking for information about U.S. congressional races or other federal races, check out FRC Action’s Scorecard or visit iVoterguide.org.

 Why doesn’t FACT cover local races, such as County Commissioner or School Board?

 We would love to cover all state and local races in Tennessee, but due to time and staff limitations, we simply don’t have the resources to provide you the data you need during election years and still implement all the other important initiatives for Tennesseans, including but not limited to legislative bill tracking, educational and political engagement events, and updates about current events and the issues through the Web, email, and social media.

 Any citizen of the United States who is or will be 18 years of age or older before the date of the next election and who is a resident of Tennessee may register to vote unless disqualified under the law.